 Figure 6: History of CPU Units (Hanavan, 2015, p.
 13)

 In order to fight the heterogeneity of the data structures as well as the inhomogeneity of the data, the Global Atlas is a part of the OGC, whose exact mission is to solve those problems in GIS (OGC, 2015b).
-Having this open standards allows not only the Global Atlas to research on better strategies to homogenize the data, but also all the other main players of the industry, which will be able to benefit from the studies and the efforts made together.
-The dynamic nature of the energy market is a political and economic argumentation; however, being a free and open platform like the Global Atlas also gives the adapting stakeholder the possibility due to open innovation (Gassmann, Frankenberger & Csik, 2014, p.
+Having this open standard allows not only the Global Atlas to research better strategies to homogenize the data, but also all the other main players of the industry, which will be able to benefit from the studies and the efforts made together.
+The dynamic nature of the energy market is a political and economic argument; however, being a free and open platform like the Global Atlas also gives the adapting stakeholder the possibility due to open innovation (Gassmann, Frankenberger & Csik, 2014, p.
 236) to adapt to the new environment fast enough.
 The most essential point, however, will be the data available for the tool.
-The study conducted by UNEP shows clearly, that all potential end-user are in need of dozens of data describing the renewable energy situation (UNEP, 2013, p.
+The study conducted by UNEP shows clearly, that all potential end-users are in need of dozens of data describing the renewable energy situation (UNEP, 2013, p.
 12).
 Getting the right data will be the essential to gain new users.
 In order to guarantee having the right and useful data, the Global Atlas controls every dataset made available through the program.
-(A. O. Ali, interview, July 7th, 2015).
+(A. O. Ali, interview, July 7, 2015).
 Hence, the key to the success and growth of the Global Atlas is contingent upon on trustworthy data providers who can deliver useable data, which is connected to the software programmers as mentioned above.

-In conclusion, it can be said that the Global Atlas is on a good way to establishing itself as a world player in the field of renewable energy mapping and modeling.
+In conclusion, it can be said that the Global Atlas is on its way to establishing itself as a world player in the field of renewable energy mapping and modeling.
 With their GIS tools, they have a good base of technology, and have discovered and addressed any shortcomings with this technology.
 In order to increase the user base, the greatest challenge of the Global Atlas in the future needs to be able to take measures against the complexity of the tools as well as being able to attract the data providers.

 3. ESMAP RE Resource Mapping Program

 The Global Atlas has recently been able to attract a very prominent data provider.
-Since 2012, the Global Atlas partnered with the Energy Sector Management Assistance Program (ESMAP) of the World Bank (WorldBank, 2015a, p.
+In 2012, the Global Atlas partnered with the Energy Sector Management Assistance Program (ESMAP) of the World Bank (WorldBank, 2015a, p.
 2).
 A short overview about the organization behind the partnership is given in the following sections.

 3.1 The Initiative